gantry/docs/pages/01.gantry5/02.configure/04.layout-manager/docs.md

 Once you have decided on an item you would like to apply to the layout, simply **click and drag** it to the desired place on the Layout.

-These items will apply based on their default settings as set in the **Settings** administrative panel for the active Configuration.
+These items will apply based on their default settings as set in the **Settings** administrative panel for the active outline.
 You can override these settings and apply a unique, specific set of settings on each individual particle from the main Layout area of this panel.

 Layout
 -----